johnleee/cmusv/README.md

 * Android: http://developer.android.com

 ##Getting Started
-1. Clone this repo. eg. git@github.com:johnleee/cmusv.git
+1. Fork this repo and clone to your machine. eg. git@github.com:johnleee/cmusv.git
 2. Open CMUSV/platforms/ios/www/index.html in IDE/texteditor
 3. That's it, can start making changes to index.html, update files in js and css directories, and add images.